inbravo/travel/september-2019/README.md

 ##  Ghaziabad
 *	This time Universe has chosen Spiti valley for me
-*	It 5 o'clock and i see a very beautiful morning around me, it reminds me of "You see what you carry in your heart"
+*	It 5 o'clock and the beautiful morning reminds me of famous quote "You see what you carry in your heart"

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_062313.jpg)